 With Autonomy, Dr. Sharp further refined specialization in human-machine interaction, harnessing big data and AI in business applications.
 Dr. Sharp serviced tier 1 clients including:

-Over the years, Dr. Sharp created, consulted for, founded, co-founded, performed managment consulting and turned around several tech startups - most of which, even when successful, ultimately went nowhere, including:
+Over the years, Dr. Sharp created, consulted for, founded, co-founded, performed managment consulting and turned around several tech startups, including:

 Most of which, even with successful technology, ultimately went nowhere.